quantumcore/paradoxiaRAT/README.md

 ![pd5](https://github.com/quantumcored/paradoxiaRAT/raw/master/images/pd5.PNG)

-- There are plenty of things we can do right now, but for example only, I'd demonstrate keylogging.
+- There are plenty of things we can do right now, but for example only, I will demonstrate keylogging.

 ![pd6](https://github.com/quantumcored/paradoxiaRAT/raw/master/images/pd7.PNG)